CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated_try01.md

 E Clarey, 1911 \
 (https://orthic.shorthand.fun/)  under Resources\

 Clarey's book is an update of the Manual, which merges rules from all the other books and adds many more.
 I would classify the entire book as Reporting level, with an integrated review of simpler levels.
+Unfortunately for us, Clarey introduces some rules which are incompatible with the original system.
+Of note: SH uses the large H. CH has more options for start and direction.
+Therefore, Clarey's book has not been included in this book.

 ### might be duplicate info
 ### Notes on the Reporting Style